brendenk1/BluetoothStack/README.md

 4. Monitor `systemScanningPublisher` for the scan status
 5. Perform `stopScanning(onError:)` to stop scanning for peripherals.
 6. Monitor `availablePeripheralPublisher` for the available peripherals discovered while scanning.
-7. Perform `connectPeripheral(withConfiguration: onError:)` to connect to a given peripheral with a configuration
+7. Perform `connectPeripheral(withConfiguration: onError:)` to connect to a given peripheral with a configuration - or - `reconnectToPeripheral(withConfiguration: onError:)` to reconnect
 8. Monitor `connectingPeripheralsPublisher` for a current list of connecting peripherals
 9. Monitor `connectedPeripheralPublisher` for a current list of connected peripherals
 10. Perform `cancelConnectionToPeripheral(: onError:)` to cancel a connection to a peripheral